TugboatQA/slackbot/src/tests/factoids-pattern-tests.md

 13. `Hey @username are you here?` - Username mention with any prefix and additional text
 14. `Hey @Jerad Bitner are you here?` - Full name mention with any prefix and additional text
 15. `@David Burns: should I work on https://github.com/Lullabot/composer-checks/issues as part of Drainpipe?` - Username mention with colon and additional text
+16. `what is the question @sethlbrown?` - Factoid with leading text
-16. `factoid with spaces and then some extra words?` - Factoid with too many words
+17. `factoid with spaces and then some extra words?` - Factoid with too many words
-17. `factoid with spaces and then some extra words!` - Factoid with too many words
+18. `factoid with spaces and then some extra words!` - Factoid with too many words

 ## Implementation Notes